99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 the only type of static, public IP address you can assign to an Amazon EC2 instance.
 - Public – public address that is assigned automatically to instances in public subnets and reassigned if instance is stopped/started.
 - Private – private address assigned automatically to all instances.
-- Elastic IP – public address that is static.
+- Elastic IP – public address that is static!!.

 To use your own domain name, such as www.example.com
   - Alias: Point a hostname to AWS resource, works with root name (ELB, CloudFront, API Gateway, s3, VPC)